tournament-js/tournament/doc/implementors.md

 ## Useful extras
 ### idString
-If you need to get the string of a tournament id and what `Base.idString` returns doesn't feel right, you should add your own `idString` function to `SomeTournament.idString` directly.
+If you need to get the string of a tournament id and what `Tournament.idString` returns doesn't feel right, you should add your own `idString` function to `SomeTournament.idString` directly.
 Most tournaments do this.